 While we are still a long way from “automated” work, the reality is that computers are getting better at completing repetitive tasks and automating more and more of the job market.

 While these tasks may initially seem mundane, they are “robotics” in action.
-They require human interaction, but the “robot” is doing the “human” part of the work.
+They require human interaction, but the “robot” does the “human” part of the work.

-Similarly, there are countless “AI” jobs that are already being “automated”, including search engine optimization, content creation, social media management, and online advertising.
+Similarly, countless “AI” jobs are already being “automated”, including search engine optimization, content creation, social media management, and online advertising.

 As we move towards “machine learning”, this trend will only continue.
-Artificial intelligence is already improving its own “intelligence” and this is just the start.
+Artificial intelligence is already improving its own “intelligence,” this is just the start.